ophub/amlogic-s9xxx-openwrt/install-program/README.md

 Utilities  --->
    <*> install-program
 ```
-Tips: This installation and upgrade script can be introduced and used separately during github.com online compilation.
+💡Tips: This installation and upgrade script can be introduced and used separately during github.com online compilation.
 If the firmware in the `openwrt-armvirt` directory you provided does not integrate this installation and upgrade script, ***`Will auto add`*** this function to you through the `./make` script when packaging.

 ## Install to Phicomm-N1 emmc partition and upgrade instructions